jamesmcm/StimScripts/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentation for *StimScripts* script collection
+Documentation for stimuliclass and scripts
 =================================================

-*StimScripts* is a collection of scripts for basic monitor testing, and producing some well-known stimuli.
+*stimuliclass* is a module for basic monitor testing, and producing some well-known stimuli.

 Contents: